IonicZoo/pigeon-restful-provider/README.md

 # Pigeon Restful Provider

-HTTP Service Provider for Ionic
+HTTP Service Provider for Ionic: Our skillful mail pigeon will help you carry out REST requests.
+Our Pigeon is a RESTful Provider.

 ## Install